ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

  ![Azure details.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/azure.jpg "Resources tab")0
 1. Once you have successfully login to Azure, you can see 3 resource groups named **hanav2-sn-RG**, **mcw-hana-on-azure-cli-RG** and **hanav2-ha-RG**.
-    In **hanav2-sn-RG**, you can find the Jump VM and a storage account named **sapbitsXXXX**, where HANA software media download files are present.
+    * In **hanav2-sn-RG**, you can find the Jump VM and a storage account named **sapbitsXXXX**, where HANA software media download files are present.
-    In the **mcw-hana-on-azure-cli-RG** you can see the pre-deployed Linux virtual machine that you will be using in the upcoming steps.
+    * In the **mcw-hana-on-azure-cli-RG**, you will be able see the pre-deployed Linux virtual machine that you will be using in the upcoming steps.
-    In **hanav2-ha-RG**, you can find the highly-available Azure infrastructure for HANA.
+    * In **hanav2-ha-RG**, you can find the highly-available Azure infrastructure for HANA instance.

      ![az resource.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/azres.jpg "Resources tab")